How to build a powerful Confluence AI knowledge base in 2026

 This video provides an introduction to how Atlassian Intelligence's OpenAI-powered features can enhance your Confluence AI knowledge base.

-This is why many teams start looking for a tool that can bring all their knowledge together.
-A platform like eesel AI, for instance, connects not just to Confluence but also to your helpdesk, chat apps, and other wikis to give your AI a complete view of your business.
+This ensures your AI has access to the most recent workarounds in your help desk or updates in your chat channels, making your Confluence knowledge base even more comprehensive.
+A platform like eesel AI, for instance, connects not just to Confluence but also to your helpdesk, chat apps, and other wikis to give your AI a complete view of your business knowledge.

 The integration option: Connecting third-party AI tools

-Looking beyond Confluence’s built-in AI isn’t about finding a replacement; it’s about fixing the silo problem.
+Looking at third-party AI integrations is about enhancing your Confluence setup and connecting it to the rest of your tools.
 The idea is to create one unified source of truth that an AI can learn from, giving it access to every nook and cranny of your company’s collective brain.

 Why connect an external AI?